 Persian rugs became established in four distinct styles or traditions through the centuries.

 Tribal Tradition – Tribal rugs have become greatly prized for their rustic simplicity, inventiveness through use of geometric patterns, and the mastery of balance and harmony which blend perfectly in today’s modern settings.

-Village Tradition – Village rugs refer to those woven informally on a local level as a cottage industry.
+Village Tradition – Village rugs refer to those woven locally as a cottage industry.
 People used these rugs regionally or sold them to a slightly wider market.
 These pieces combine industrial ingenuity with the artful expression of tribal rugs.